wilkox/SCSA-Cookie-Cleaner/README.md

-# Cookie Cleaner for b2clogin.com
+# Cookie Cleaner for SCSA Login

-A simple Chrome extension that adds a button to your toolbar to instantly clear all cookies for the b2clogin.com domain.
+A Chrome extension that adds a button to your toolbar to instantly clear all cookies for the Script Check SA login domains (b2clogin.com and scriptcheck.sa.gov.au).

 ## Installation